 Part of the quarterly maintenance is to ask the available staff if they have seen any printing or scanning issues, or have had to replace wristbands frequently.
 A report should be created that lists what was done, and what things need to be done for improvement.
 For example, one nursing unit may complain about a low scan rate, and it could reveal they have a batch of defective, old or incorrect wristbands.
 With regular maintenance, you should be able to effectively run the equipment with minimal concerns.

 A good source for your system is a local dealer that is part of the Identification Systems Group (ISG).
-The ISG includes 32 Dealers that cover the U.S. and Canada.
+ISG Dealers cover the entire USA and Canada.
 They are your local experts for patient identification technology.
 Strong local sales and technical support is provided by all Dealers, and they share common products, knowledge and practices.

 ISG Dealers offer the ability to have a single source that provides thermal printers, wristbands and labels.
 In addition, the ISG Dealers provides training and ongoing maintenance.
 They even can inventory wristbands and labels for fast delivery.
 This ability to provide ongoing maintenance is a key to maintaining a good and working system.